-Any faculty member or administrative professional who encounters acts of discrimination because of race, age, color, religion, national origin or ancestry, sex, gender, disability, veteran status, genetic information, sexual orientation, or gender identity or expression, either on or off campus, is urged to report such incident to the University by completing a simple form available for that purpose from the Office of Equal Opportunity (OEO).
+Any faculty member or administrative professional who encounters acts of discrimination because of race, age, color, creed, religion, national origin or ancestry, sex, gender, disability, veteran status, genetic information, sexual orientation, gender identity or expression, or pregnancy, or because a person has inquired about, discussed, or disclosed their own pay or the pay of another employee or applicant, either on or off campus, is urged to report such incident to the University by completing a simple form available for that purpose from the Office of Equal Opportunity (OEO).

 No member of the academic community (faculty, staff, and students) may sexually harass another.
 The University deplores sexual harassment and will act energetically to prevent it (see Appendix 1).

-Colorado State University does not discriminate on the basis of race, age, color, religion, national origin or ancestry, sex, gender, disability, veteran status, genetic information, sexual orientation, or gender identity or expression.
+Colorado State University does not discriminate on the basis of race, age, color, creed, religion, national origin or ancestry, sex, gender, disability, veteran status, genetic information, sexual orientation, gender identity or expression, or pregnancy, and will not discharge or in any other manner discriminate against employees or applicants because they have inquired about, discussed, or disclosed their own pay or the pay of another employee or applicant.
 The University complies with the Civil Rights Act of 1964, related Executive Orders 11246 and 11375, Title IX of the Educational Amendments Act of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, Section 402 of the Vietnam Era Veterans’ Readjustment Assistance Act of 1974, as amended, the Age Discrimination in Employment Act of 1967, as amended, the Americans with Disability Act (ADA) of 1990, the Civil Rights Act of 1991, the ADA Amendments Act of 2008, the Genetic Information Nondiscrimination Act of 2008, and all civil rights laws of the State of Colorado.
-Accordingly, equal opportunity of employment and admission shall be extended to all persons and the University shall promote equal opportunity and treatment in employment through a positive and continuing affirmative action program for ethnic minorities, women, persons with disabilities, and veterans.
-The OEO is located in 101 Student Services1
+Accordingly, equal opportunity of employment and admission shall be extended to all persons.
+The University shall promote equal opportunity and treatment in employment through a positive and continuing affirmative action program for ethnic minorities, women, persons with disabilities, and veterans.
+The Office of Equal Opportunity is located in 101 Student Services1

 See Sections E.2 and E.3 for definitions of appointments to faculty.